header source

 " at node_modules/.pnpm/@[email protected]/node_modules/@smithy/util-buffer-from/dist-cjs/index.js (file:///var/task/index.mjs:1011:25)",

-Looking at the error message, it's complaining about the dist-cjs folder in smithy (middleware that provides AWS SDK to various languages).
+Looking at the message, it seems to be throwing an error in a folder called dist-cjs of smithy (middleware that provides AWS SDK in various languages).

 https://github.com/aws/aws-cdk/issues/29310

-There are two ways to avoid this issue.
+There are two ways to work around this problem.

-One is to use the AWS SDK provided by the Lambda runtime.
-You can exclude @aws-sdk by specifying it in the bundling options or by setting NODEJS_18_X or NODEJS_20_X in the CDK doc.
+The first is to use the AWS SDK provided by the Lambda runtime.
+You just need to exclude @aws-sdk, so you can either specify these in the bundling options or, as mentioned in the CDK docs, specify NODEJS_18_X or NODEJS_20_X for the runtime.

 new cdk.aws_lambda_nodejs.NodejsFunction(this, "testLambda", {